MINGJINGTAI/ubin-quorum/README.md

 1\.
 Provision 14 Ubuntu (Xenial - LTS 16.04) VMs (11 banks, 1 MAS central bank, 1 MAS Regulatory Node, 1 deployment, 16GB, 2 cores)

 2\.
-A static IP address has to be configured for all the VMs
+Please include the two-digit numbers 01, 02 ..
+14 in the name of the VMs and a static IP address has to be configured for all the VMs.

 3\.
 Node v8.x.x is installed for all the VMs